Admissions FAQs

 Admissions Requirements

-Please contact the UW Graduate School at uwgrad@uw.edu to confirm they have received your admission materials.
+Please contact the UW Graduate School at uwgrad@uw.edu to confirm your admissions materials have been received.

 Given the highly selective, cohort-based nature of the MS in Technology Innovation program, we do not offer deferrals of admission.
 We would encourage admitted applicants to re-apply for re-admission in a subsequent year.